sonictim/SMDupeRemover/README.md

 ## ARGUMENTS:

 ### -g or --generate-config-files
-generates tags.txt and order.txt. order.txt defines how the main duplicate checker decides which file to keep.  this will overwrite what's there with the default values if they already exist in the directory.
+generates SMDupe_tags.txt and SMDupe_order.txt.
+SMDupe_order.txt defines how the main duplicate checker decides which file to keep.  this will overwrite what's there with the default values if they already exist in the directory.
 I suggest running once and then modifying from there if you like.
 Without these files, the program will just do the default order/tags I have pre programmed in the program.

 ### -c or --compare <database2>
 if any file in the target database exists in the comparison database, it will be removed

 ### -p or --prune-tags
-looks for common Protools Processing Tags and removes files with them.  can use tags.txt to define them.
+looks for common Protools Processing Tags and removes files with them.  can use SMDupe_tags.txt to define them.

 ### -n or --no-filename-check
 this doesn't run the normal duplicate filename check on the database.
 Useful if you want to just remove tags or compare with another database only.